makingsounds/sounds/README.md

 What mood does this put you in?
 What are the elements that create this mood?
 Why?
 Can you imagine difficulties that the sound engineer might have had capturing this sound?
 What are those?
 How do you imagine they overcame these difficulties?
 We're going to be tackling our own answers to these questions as we do the activity.
 But before that, we'll move to a quick discussion of voice.

 ## 2. Recording Voice
 A sound with particular power is the human voice.
 But, the thing that makes the human voice wonderful is the exact thing that can make it frustrating to record--the human voice is dynamic, meaning that it moves up and down in volume, and shifts rapidly in texture.
 Some people have smooth voices, others have raspy ones.
 Some people speak quietly, while others boom.
 No matter how nice someone's voice is, recording voice requires awareness of `sibilance` and `clipping`.
 Let's talk about these ideas so they can help us improve our voice recordings.

 ### Some Vocabulary to Help us Record Voice
-1. `Sibilance` is a byproduct of how people form words, and the restuling "pops" and "ess" sounds that come from people breathing into a microphone as they speak.
+1. `Sibilance` is a byproduct of how people form words, and the resulting "pops" and "ess" sounds that come from people breathing into a microphone as they speak.
 When we are recording, generally speaking, we want to put the voice into the microphone, and keep the breath out.
 If you are experiencing sibilance in your recordings you can use a "wind screen" just in front of the microphone (some people just put a piece of thin cloth over their microphone.
 But, if a wind screen is not available, speaking at a very slight angle into the microphone can reduce sibilance.

 <a href="https://commons.wikimedia.org/wiki/File:Microphone_and_cover.JPG#/media/File:Microphone_and_cover.JPG"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d8/Microphone_and_cover.JPG/1200px-Microphone_and_cover.JPG" alt="Microphone and cover.JPG"></a>